Cold War (1979–1985): Culture and media

 Dozens of the board wargames were published covering both historical and hypothetical conflicts at scales ranging from man-to-man to global thermonuclear war.
 Historical conflicts include the Falklands War, the Iran–Iraq War, the invasion of Grenada, and the Angolan Civil War.
 The vast majority of titles concerned contemporary World War III "what-if" scenarios wherein the Cold War turns hot and focused on a presumed Warsaw Pact invasion of Western Europe.
 Notable games include Ultimatum (1979), The China War (1979), NATO Division Commander (1980), Fifth Corps series (1980), and MechWar 2 (1980), Task Force (1981), Harpoon (1983), Silo 14 (1983), Assault series (1983), Gulf Strike (1983), Firepower (1984), The Third World War series (1984), Air Cav (1985) and Main Battle Area (1985).

 In addition, the period witnessed the release of several videogames dealing with the Cold War and Cold War related issues.
 Examples include Atari's well-known arcade-game Missile Command (1980), the somewhat infamous Raid over Moscow (1984), which lets you blast through soviet air defence and finally destroy Moscow (hence the name), as well as Theatre Europe (1985), which simulate an all-out conventional, albeit hypothetical, war between the Warsaw Pact forces and NATO troops over control of Central Europe.
 Some of these games advise strongly against the use of nuclear weapons, reflecting a widespread fear of nuclear holocaust at the time.
 Additionally, there were several video games released that dealt with Cold War geopolitics, such as Balance of Power (1985) and Crisis in the Kremlin (1991.)

 Two films released in 1983, WarGames and The Day After, dealt with potential all-out nuclear war between the US and the Soviet Union.
-President Reagan was given a private screening of The Day After and was said to be deeply effected by it.
+President Reagan was given a private screening of The Day After and was said to be deeply affected by it.
 He revised his posture toward nuclear arms in favor of eventual nuclear abolition, at least in part due to his experience watching the film.

 Recerences to the tensions were also a popular theme in songs at the time.
 In her 1982 Eurovision Song Contest-winning song Ein bißchen Frieden, Nicole Hohloch sang about the fear of war that many people experienced at the time.
 In 1983, Nena, sang in 99 Luftballons about a scenario with balloons flying through the sky, causing a war, leaving Earth in ruins.
 In their 1984 hit song Forever Young, Alphaville sang of living in a world with nuclear weapons.